 The justification for the Papacy's power is found within its emblem, which are two keys that cross each other.
 They symbolize the "binding and loosing" authority Catholics believe the Lord gave to them.
-Surprisingly, Catholics base their perceived power given them over the Kingdom of God on just two Biblical passages.
+Surprisingly, Catholics base their perceived power through some keys to the kingdom on just two Biblical passages.

 A closer look at the original Greek text from which the above verses are translated from, however, shows that the Catholic Church's teaching on this subject is not based on the Bible!
 The book "Basics of Biblical Greek Grammar" by William Mounce states that what seems to be a unilateral binding and loosening power given to the disciples is something different.

 A good way to think about this teaching is through the example of a Judge.
 The job of the average modern Judge is to use existing laws and previous decisions (precedence) as a base from which a decision can be made in a particular case.
 Their job is not to create laws or make decisions that totally contradict existing rules of law.
-God backed the disciples if a decision was based on his already existing laws, commandments, statutes, and judgments.
-If a decision was not based on what God had already commanded (precedence), He was under no obligation to enforce a decision!
+God only backed the disciples if a decision was based on his already existing laws, commandments and statutes.

 What authority did Jesus give?

-The Bible truth is that Christ did not endow any of his followers with the unilateral power to make decisions that are binding on others, especially those against scripture, as if they were ruling God's kingdom on earth.
+The Bible truth is that Christ did not endow any of his followers with any "keys" that gave them unilateral power to make decisions that are binding on others, especially those against scripture, as if they were ruling God's kingdom on earth.
 Jesus specifically stated that his Father's laws were not abolished.
 Rather, God's words in the Law, Prophets or Psalms are still the standard by which any decision must be judged against (see Matthew 5:17 - 19).

 Any fellowship, church or denomination that, in its decisions, endorses sin, is doing so against what the Bible teaches and against God's will.
 Such sinful decisions are nothing more than man's inventions and are not backed in heaven above.

-Among the list of decisions God has specifically stated he will NOT honor or uphold no matter who on earth makes them includes leading people to worship pagan gods or endorsing the worship of idols (Exodus 20:2 - 6, 1Corinthians 10:14, 20 - 21, etc.).
-He will also not uphold any decision that adds or takes away from his Word (Deuteronomy 12:30 - 32, Revelation 22:18 - 19), supports the worship of dead saints (Isaiah 8:19 - 20), or adopts pagan worship practices and holidays (e.g. worship on Sunday, Christmas, Easter, etc.).
+Among the list of decisions God has specifically stated he will not honor or uphold no matter who on earth makes them includes leading people to worship pagan gods or endorsing the worship of idols (Exodus 20:2 - 6, 1Corinthians 10:14, 20 - 21, etc.).
+He will also not uphold any decision that adds or takes away from his Word (Deuteronomy 12:30 - 32, Revelation 22:18 - 19), adopts pagan worship practices and holidays (e.g. worship on Sunday, Christmas, Easter) and so on.

 The true keys

-The true meaning of the phrase 'keys of the kingdom' means that ALL those who serve God have the ability to share the truth with others and spread the gospel.
+The true meaning of the phrase "keys to the kingdom" means that all those who serve God have the ability to share the truth with others and spread the gospel.
 Repentance and conversion, along with living a life as an obedient and faithful Christian, opens the door to eternal salvation.